SCANREC/pharmacy-scanner/README.md

-# SCANREC
+# ScanRec

-SCANREC is a minimal barcode scanning system designed to capture and store raw scan data for later review.
+ScanRec is a minimal barcode scanning system designed to capture and store raw scan data for later review.

 This system is focused only on reliable scan capture and database persistence.